kdv24/bank_accountJS/README.md

 ####Description

-This web app was designed to practice angular routing and nested states.
-It allows the user to add students to a course roster
+This web app was designed to practice creating prototypes for JavaScript objects and creating instances of those objects using the prototypes.

 ####Set Up